 As for Collard Greens, I never had them until I started High School in Louisiana.
 We'd get them sometimes in the cafeteria for lunch and if you went to a local country-style restaurant or BBQ joint they were on the menu somewhere and they were always loaded with bacon or ham, of course.

 My late wife Amy found a recipe she would make all the time and I fell in love with it, too.
 What makes the recipe over the top is the addition of a bottle of beer, a tablespoon of molasses, and a small splash of vinegar.
-Bacon is included, too but you can substitute with a few drops of liquid smoke and make this a vegan entree.
+Bacon is included, too but you can substitute it with a few drops of liquid smoke and make this a vegan entree.

 I get Greens here for about a dollar per bunch -- that's still a good and cheap deal.
 So check out my recipe video below and click here to see my original blog post and all the yummy details.